 How difficult is it to find availability for my travel dates?

-Since I started renting DVC points ten years ago, it has become more difficult to find availability for dates.
+Since I started renting DVC points over ten years ago, it has become more difficult to find availability for dates.

 My advice is to try to make a reservation as early as possible – ideally, 7-11 months before you want to visit.